RoiyM/StackOverflowApp/README.md

 API_KEY=your-api-key-goes-here
 ```

-Replace your-api-key-goes-here with your actual key.
+4. Replace your-api-key-goes-here with your actual key.

-4. Save the .env file.

 ## Technologies Used